Tahiti Travel Guide

 The coral islands’ weak soil does not promote plant diversity and, in general, only allows for subsistence agriculture.
 Coconut palms, from which copra is derived, are vital to the economies of these islands.
 Vanilla is also grown on several of them.
 Yams, taro, and breadfruit, as well as other tropical fruits, are the principal crops.

 The fauna is primarily made up of birds, insects, and a few reptiles.
 There are only 57 bird species, 10 of which are indigenous and 13 of which are threatened.
 The seabed, on the other hand, is extraordinarily rich.
+Do you like to dive deeper into flora and fauna?
+Check out our article about French Polynesian flora and fauna.

 The lagoons are brimming with life, with over 400 different types of fish inhabiting these enchanted areas.
 Because of this variety, the Tuamotus have become one of the most spectacular scuba diving locations in the world.
 The famed black pearls, which are uncommon and unique in the world, can be grown in crystal clear waters.